Stay right here for our final news roundup and information overload.

 That's what they're telling me.

-Listen, look at the guy that was chosen to head up the effort uh to talk to big tech companies in the lead up to 2020.
+Listen, look at the guy that was chosen to head up the effort to talk to big tech companies in the lead up to 2020.

 That was his thesis.

-And then he's the guy that they chose to lead the effort in the months leading up to the 2020 presidential election to meet weekly with big tech companies and warn them that in fact they may be victims of a misinformation campaign, and that misinformation campaign uh included uh issues involving Joe and Hunter Biden.
+And then he's the guy that they chose to lead the effort in the months leading up to the 2020 presidential election to meet weekly with big tech companies and warn them that, in fact, they may be victims of a misinformation campaign.

-Well, all they were doing was preparing big tech for a censor campaign, which is what we ended up getting.
+All they were doing was preparing big tech for a censor campaign, which is what we ended up getting.

 That was not the right person to pick for that job.

-As a matter of fact, if somebody has that that strong a political bias, they shouldn't have been hired by the FBI.
+As a matter of fact, if somebody has that strong a political bias, they shouldn't have been hired by the FBI.

-Anyway, appreciate uh uh what you uh had to say.
+Anyway, appreciate what you had to say.

-I just I I respect so much.
+I respect so much.

-I I've said this many times.
+I've said this many times.

 They were revered in my family.